DontEatThemCookies/HQ9/README.md

 # David Costell's HQ9+

-## Announcement: Development has been focused into Phoenix Engine and Cheetah, written in Python and Golang respectively.
-Stay tuned for more updates.
+## Announcement: Phoenix v1 has been released, and will be packed into the first PyHQ9+ v2 release soon.
+Stay tuned for more!

 This repository contains my HQ9+ implementations.
 They are licensed under the MIT License.